radeonwu/ros1_docker/README.md

 ROS: ROS 1 Melodic

 ### Step 0, Dependancies
-Make sure nvidia-docker2 package is installed
+Make sure nvidia-docker2 package is installed.
+Refer to ##Resources for install instructions.

 ### Step 1, download
 download Dockerfile from this repo